Download

 printer

-HM Amit Shah Announces Hi-Tech Surveillance to Tackle Cross-Border Threats in J&K
+HM Amit Shah Reviews Border Security in Kathua, Announces Tech-Driven Surveillance to Tackle Infiltration

 Union Home Minister Amit Shah said today the government is deploying an electronic surveillance system to safeguard the country’s borders and that technology will be used to detect and dismantle underground cross-border tunnels to thwart infiltration by terrorists into Jammu and Kashmir.